JeffGiroux/f5_terraform/GCP/HA_via_lb/README.md

     - Application access will require tcp/80 and tcp/443 on the external network
     - Google Health Checks will require tcp/40000 on the external network.
 Refer to [Google Health Check Concepts](https://cloud.google.com/load-balancing/docs/health-check-concepts) to see source IP ranges for the Google probes.
 These IP ranges and ports (tcp/40000 in this example) need to be open in your firewall rules on the external network.
   - If you require a new network first, see the [Infrastructure Only folder](../Infrastructure-only) to get started.
-  - The parameter 'dns_suffix' must match the DNS suffix assigned by the GCP project.
-You can retrieve this value by logging into an existing VM in the same project and running 'uname -a' or reviewing the /etc/resolv.conf file.
-Failure to properly set 'dns_suffix' will result in failed hostname lookup during HA setup.

 ## Important Configuration Notes